carolinaaraujo00/game-it-yourself-poll/README.md

 ---
 ## Poll of Lies

+**NOTE:** TO RUN THE GAME IN GODOT, DUE TO VERSION DIFFERENCES, IT MIGHT BE NECESSARY TO OPEN, CLOSE AND REOPEN THE PROJECT.

 This game involves players in an activity designed to improve their media literacy skills.

 From a simple, user-friendly menu that introduces the game's goal, the players move onto a screen displaying two distinct healthcare-related social media posts.
 One of these posts contains false, unsubstantiated, and/or misleading information, while the other is true and accurate.
 Consequently, the player must utilize the internet to search for information that helps determine which post is truthful.